KishoreKammela/resourcewise/docs/PRODUCT_DEVELOPMENT_PLAN.md

 ---

-## Phase 5: Enhanced Operational Views (Planned)
+## Phase 5: Enhanced Operational Views (Completed)

 **Goal**: Provide specialized views for managers to gain deeper insights into their resources and skills landscape.

-### Milestone 5.1: Skills Matrix Visualization (Planned)
+### Milestone 5.1: Skills Matrix Visualization (Completed)

-- **Step 5.1.1: Backend Data Aggregation**: Implement a new server action (`getSkillsMatrixData`) that fetches all resources and aggregates a complete list of unique technical and soft skills across the company.
+- **Step 5.1.1: Backend Data Aggregation (Completed)**: Implemented a new server action (`getSkillsMatrixData`) that fetches all resources and aggregates a complete list of unique technical and soft skills across the company.
-- **Step 5.1.2: Frontend Table Component**: Develop a new client component (`SkillsMatrixClient.tsx`) that fetches the aggregated data and renders it in a responsive table.
+- **Step 5.1.2: Frontend Table Component (Completed)**: Developed a new client component (`SkillsMatrixClient.tsx`) that fetches the aggregated data and renders it in a responsive table.
 Resources will be listed as rows and skills as columns.
-- **Step 5.1.3: Interactive UI**: Add features to the table, such as search/filter functionality for both skills and resources, and use icons or colors to indicate a resource's proficiency with a skill.
+- **Step 5.1.3: Interactive UI (Completed)**: Added features to the table, such as search/filter functionality for both skills and resources, and use icons or colors to indicate a resource's proficiency with a skill.
-- **Step 5.1.4: Integration**: Create the main page for the Skills Matrix at `/resources/skills-matrix` and integrate the new client component.
+- **Step 5.1.4: Integration (Completed)**: Created the main page for the Skills Matrix at `/resources/skills-matrix` and integrated the new client component.